kylegranger/zkevm-chain/README.md

 ### Solidity compiler

 `solc` must be in the path.
-It can easily be built from the sources in this repository:  https://github.com/ethereum/solidity
+It can be built from the sources in this repository:  https://github.com/ethereum/solidity

 I used this line for the cmake call:
 ```